JennyP7/hardhats-vista-install-doc/New/InstallVistAOnGTM.rst

     $ <strong>sudo chown $USER:$USER /var/db/foia201608</strong>.
     $ <strong>cd /var/db/foia201608</strong></code></div>

-Then create folders to hold your routines, globals, journals, and objects.
+Now, folders to hold your routines, globals, journals, and objects are created.
 The convention in the VistA community is to call these folders r g j and o.
-While it's easier to say routines globals journals and objects, I do not want to break with convention.
+While it's easier to say routines, globals, journals and objects, I do not want to break with convention.

 .. raw:: html